|Director : Jean-Michel ALONSO (firstname.lastname@example.org)|

 1. Surveillance of meningococcal infections by the National Reference Center (J-M Alonso, M-K Taha et al.)

 N. meningitidis is a major causative agent of meningitis (30% of bacterial meningitis) and of meningococcemias (septicemias) worldwide.
 In addition to neurologic sequels, purpura fulminans and fatal septic shock can complicate meningococcal infections.
 Meningococcal infections are potentially epidemic.
 Their world incidence varies, according to countries, from 1 to 10 per 100,000 inhabitants, with mortality rates reaching up to 10%.
 In France the incidence was stable at <1/100,000 for the past eleven years, but increased by >20% since 2000.
 Nevertheless, the cases remain sporadic and no epidemic has been recorded.
 The proportion of the various serogroups among the strains recovered from invasive infections is 55,7% for the prominent serogroup B (versus 66% in 2000), followed by an increasing proportion of the serogroup C (36,2 Vs 19,2% in 2000), the serogroup W135 (8%) and serogroup Y (3,4%).
 Forty-eight fatal cases of meningococcal infection have been recorded in France in 2001, mostly among children under 5 years and adults over 70.

 2. Experimental research.

-Our research themes are based on the constant surveillance of the actual status of meningococcal diseases, considering the evolution of the bacterial molecular determinants as well as the criteria of host susceptibility.
+Our research activities are based on the constant surveillance of the actual status of meningococcal diseases, considering the evolution of the bacterial molecular determinants as well as the criteria of host susceptibility.
 They are conducted in collaboration with the correspondents of the Reference Center at the national and international levels.
-Our goals are to improve the diagnostic and typing methods and to provide better knowledge on the pathogenesis of theses diseases.
+Our main goal is to improve the diagnostic and typing methods and to provide better knowledge on the pathogenesis of these diseases.